Dongshed/Independent-policy-gradient-for-large-scale-Markov-potential-games/README.md

 # Description

-MPG_experiments in the ICML 2022 paper:
+MPG_experiments in the ICML 2022 paper (Link to the paper: https://arxiv.org/abs/2202.04129):

-    Independent policy gradient for large-scale Markov potential games (Link to the paper: https://arxiv.org/abs/2202.04129):
+    Independent policy gradient for large-scale Markov potential games:
    Sharper rates, function approximation, and game-agnostic convergence

 The codes generate the comparison plots in the computational experiments section and appendix.